-Remember, load testing isn’t the same as stress testing.
-You’re not trying to break your website, web app, or API.
+Remember, load testing is not the same as stress testing.
+You are not trying to break your website, web app, or API.
 You are trying to understand how your target, and underlying system, behaves when applied with heavy number of concurrent users, or traffic.
-For example, a website that slows down on the day of a big product launch could do irreparable damage to the business, so load test as thoroughly as Apache JMeter allows.
+For example, a website that slows down on the day of a big product launch could do irreparable damage to the business (and customer loyalty), so load test as thoroughly as JMeter allows.

-Apache JMeter will run on any operating system that supports JAVA 6 or later.
-You’ll also need to install Oracle JAVA or OpenJDK.
+Apache JMeter will run on any operating system that supports Java 6 or later.
+You will also need to install Oracle Java or OpenJDK.
 JMeter has a fairly intuitive GUI interface.

 Creating the Test Plan

 You will see a Test Plan icon on the left side of the JMeter window.
 Right-click it and select Add > Threads (Users) > Thread Group.
 This brings up the Thread Group Control Panel where you can specify the number of users for your load test (Number of Threads), the amount of time you want to spend ramping up to the full number of users (Ramp-Up Period), and the number of times each user should perform the test scripts (Loop Count).

 Make sure the number of users reflects the amount of traffic you expect on a busy day, such as Black Friday.

-Once you’ve created a Thread Group, it should appear in the tree underneath the Test Plan.
+Once you have created a Thread Group, it should appear in the tree underneath the Test Plan.
 Now you need to add HTTP Request Defaults.
 Right-click the Thread Group icon and select Add > Config Element > HTTP Request Defaults.
-Enter your website’s URL in the control panel.
+Enter the URL of your website in the control panel.

 Recording Test Scripts